ZongjingLi/object-centric_radience_fields/README.md

-# object-centric_radience_fields
+# Object-Centric Radience Fields
- This repo is the unofficial implementation of the model from paper "".
+ This repo is the unofficial implementation of uORF the model from paper "Unsupervised Discovery of Object Radiance Fields".